songgao/contact/README.md

-It's a contact card made of pure `html + javascript + css`.
+It's an online contact card with QR-code generation for programmers, made of pure `html + javascript + css`.
 Check out [this live demo](http://songgao.github.com/contact) hosted on GitHub Pages.

 # How to Use